Satomi Ichikawa: Career

-Ichikawa has traveled internationally for several weeks annually tro study children or animals.
+Ichikawa has traveled internationally for several weeks annually to study children or animals.
 The publications follow her trips, are both stories for children and travel diaries of her journeys and experiences.
 Many of Satomi's original stories serve as records of her travels to the rainforests of the Amazon, the savannas of Africa, the markets of Morocco, the mountains of Guatemala, and beyond.
 Though she has traveled extensively, Satomi always returns to her home in Paris, where her favorite location to visit for inspiration is Luxembourg Gardens.

 Popular titles

 In the early 1980s Ichikawa spent a month and a half on a solitary vacation at her friend's private castle.
 She did not intend to work during her stay, but found herself overwhelmingly inspired by her surroundings.
 She soon crafted the first book in what would eventually become a bestselling series of children's books about a young girl named Nora.
 Nora's Castle was published first in France and then in the United States in April 1986.
-The book was well-received by teachers and reviewers so Satomi soon began work on the next one, Nora's Stars, which was published in 1989.
+The book was well received by teachers and reviewers so Satomi soon began work on the next one, Nora's Stars, which was published in 1989.
 Nora's Ducks, Nora's Roses and Nora's Surprise soon followed.

-In addition to illustrating dozens of her own titles, Ichikawa has also illustrated many books for other authors.
+In addition to illustrating dozens of her own titles, Ichikawa has illustrated many books for other authors.
 The first book she illustrated in collaboration with another author, Keep Running, Allen! by Clyde Robert Bulla, became an award-winning book that was so successful it has since been translated to at least five languages.
 She also illustrated several books for author Elizabeth Laird, including Rosy's Garden: A Child's Keepsake of Flowers.

 Ichikawa illustrated all seven books in the popular Tanya series by Patricia Lee Gauch between 1989 and 2002.
-The series follows a hopeful young ballet dancer as she discovered the ups and downs of such a demanding art form.
+The series follows a hopeful young ballet dancer as she discovers the ups and downs of such a demanding art form.
 Ichikawa said that Patricia had written the first book at her request, to combine her passions of illustration and classical dance.
 Ichikawa considers her work on the Tanya series to be one of the highlights of her career.
 The series was compiled and published as The Tanya Treasury in 2002.

 In 2001, Ichikawa created the watercolor illustrations for the book You Are My I Love You written by Maryann Cusimano Love and published by Penguin Random House.
 The story was written to be read to a child by a parent, with bilingual Spanish-English copies eventually published to encourage childhood multilingual learning and family bonding.
 By 2012, the series had expanded to include You Are My Wish, You Are My Miracles, and You Are My Wonders.
 As of 2013, the series sold over million copies and was published in six languages.